-FINAL OFFICIAL STATEMENT DATED JULY 31, 2018
+FINAL OFFICIAL STATEMENT DATED JULY 18, 2017

-New Money Issue: Book-Entry-Only Ratings: S&P Global Ratings: "AAA"
+Refunding Issue: Book-Entry-Only

-Fitch Ratings: "AAA"
+Ratings: S&P Global Ratings: "AAA" Fitch Ratings: "AAA"

 In the opinion of Bond Counsel, based on existing statutes and court decisions and assuming continuing compliance with certain covenants and procedures relating to requirements of the Internal Revenue Code of 1986, as amended (the "Code"), interest on the Bonds is excluded from gross income for federal income tax purposes and is not treated as an item of tax preference for purposes of computing the federal alternative minimum tax.
-Interest on the Bonds may be includable in the calculation of certain taxes under the Code, including the federal alternative minimum tax imposed on certain corporations for tax years beginning before January 1, 2018.
+Interest on the Bonds may be includable in the calculation of certain taxes under the Code, including the federal alternative minimum tax imposed on certain corporations.
 In the opinion of Bond Counsel, based on existing statutes, interest on the Bonds is excluded from Connecticut taxable income for purposes of the Connecticut income tax on individuals, trusts and estates, and is excluded from amounts on which the net Connecticut minimum tax is based in the case of individuals, trusts and estates required to pay the federal alternative minimum tax.
 See "Tax Matters" herein.